CiscoTestAutomation/genie/docs/blitz/design/design.rst

 *Blitz* provides 3 forms of filters that can be applied to an action output.

 * ``Dq filter``: This filter is named after our JSON querying tool `Dq <https://pubhub.devnetcloud.com/media/genie-docs/docs/userguide/utils/index.html#dq>`_.
-It will apply a query on JSON output and saves the a part of a dictionary into a variable.
+It will apply a query on JSON output and saves a part of a dictionary into a variable.

-* ``regex filter``:For actions that has string outputs you can apply a regex filter.
+* ``regex filter``: For actions that has string outputs you can apply a regex filter.
 If regex matches the output, the grouped value, that has a variable name specified like ``(?P<variable_name>)``, will be stored into that variable_name.
 Below you can find related examples.

 * ``list filter``: It is a specific filter that only can be applied on action outputs that are a list.